lambdaclass/concrete/docs/RUNTIME_COLLECTIONS.md

 compiler-generated drop glue at monomorphization, not with permanent `drop_with(f)` APIs and not with stored destructor function pointers.

+**Drop-glue rules (RESOLVED 2026-07-15 — one source of truth; both review threads converged here).** Four decisions, each marked permanent or v1:

+1. **`Destroy` is infallible-only — PERMANENT semantic rule, not a v1 restriction.** A destructor cannot return `Result` (what would a container's drop do with 50 close errors?), so any type whose cleanup can fail must NOT implement `Destroy`.
+Fallible cleanup stays an explicit linear consumer — `close(self) -> Result` — exactly as `io.Writer`/ `TextFile` already ship.
+This is the error-honesty rule (13t/E0286) applied to generated code: swallowing close errors inside drop-glue would reintroduce the must-use violation the checker exists to prevent, in the one code path nobody reads.
+2. **`Destroy` propagates conditionally — PERMANENT.** `Vec<T>: Destroy` iff
+   `T: Destroy` (same conditional-impl machinery as conditional `Copy` on `Option`/`Result`).
+Consequence: `Vec<File>` has NO `.drop()` — the compile error names the reason, and the idiom is **drain-and-close**:
+   `pop()` each element, handle each `Result` visibly, then drop the empty container.
+Every close error has an owner.
+3. **Drop-glue capabilities are derived and visible — PERMANENT (final model).** The glue's `with(...)` is the union of the element/key/value destructors' capabilities, computed per instantiation at monomorphization and stamped on the container's `drop` signature.
+A drop that performs authority-bearing work without that authority in its signature would be a capability-laundering path (the fs.con leak class, arriving through generated code).
+This invariant is non-negotiable.
+4. **v1 glue is `with(Alloc)` — DOCUMENTED V1 RESTRICTION, not the final
+   model.** Under rule 1, every `Destroy` impl the stdlib actually has needs at most `Alloc` (String, Bytes, nested containers — memory cleanup), so rule 3 holds degenerately and the front-end machinery for symbolic "capabilities of `T`'s destructor" in generic checking (an associated capability set — new Check machinery, beyond the shipped `<cap C>` parameter propagation) is deferred until a workload writes a genuinely infallible non-`Alloc` destructor (plausible candidate: a `with(Device)` buffer release).
+When that pull arrives, rule 3's full mechanism is the pinned design; v1 code must not assume `Alloc`-only anywhere it would be load-bearing.

+Two adjacent rules pinned at the same time:

+- **Disposal stays forced-explicit — PERMANENT.** The generated glue runs only inside an explicit `.drop()` / `defer x.drop()`; the compiler never inserts destruction at scope end.
+E0208 (linear value not consumed) remains the error.
+Implicit scope-end auto-drop is the precise step that would turn Concrete from linear to affine; no ergonomics pass may take it.
+- **`replace(i, v) -> T` is the overwrite primitive.** Returning the displaced element is linear-honest and needs no glue; destroying `set(i, v)` is sugar available only for `T: Destroy`.
+Same for map `insert` returning the previous value.

 **Read access split.** `get(i) -> Option<T>` is a copy-out API and exists only when `T: Copy`.
 For non-`Copy` elements, safe code uses scoped callbacks (`with_at`, `with_value`, and their mutation forms where the alias gate permits)